Impairment suspected in rollover crash near Incline Village - NewsBreak

 KOLO TV Reno

-DAYTON, Nev.
-(KOLO) - Lyon County Sheriffs are searching for a Dayton man who has been missing since Oct.
-3. Family of 75-year-old Richard Shifflet say he went for a walk on Oct.
-3 and has not been seen since.
-Lyon County Search and Rescue teams have searched the areas he was reported to frequent, but there has been no sign of him.
+The Lyon County Sheriff’s Office is again asking for the public’s help in finding a missing Dayton man.
+On October 3, Richard Shifflet left for a walk and has not been seen by family members since.
+Lyon County Search and Rescue searched the area where Shifflet was last seen and areas where he was reported to frequent.
+Search and Rescue has been searching since that time with no signs of him.
+There are no signs of foul play at this time.

+Stolen 1800s heirlooms search results in firearm and drug bust in Placer County

+FORESTHILL, Calif.
+(KTXL) — A search for $7,500 worth of centuries-old family heirlooms in Placer County resulted in law enforcement seizing several firearms and drugs, according to the Placer County Sheriff’s Office.
+When a resident of Michigan Bluff returned to what was left of their home and barn from the Mosquito Fire they discovered several […]

 mynews4.com